sarahquigley/poetry/README.md

 ### Modernizr

-[Modernizr](http://modernizr.com/) allows you to detect browser feature support, ensuring older browsers can be supported with more ease.
+[Modernizr](http://modernizr.com/) allows you to detect browser feature support, ensuring older browsers can be supported with greater ease.

 ### JQuery and JQuery TouchSwipe